Victoria Azarenka beaten at China Open by Andrea Petkovic

-"It was an awful match and very bad performance from me, so not much to say," said Azarenka, who was beaten by Serena Williams in the US Open final earlier this month.
+"It was an awful match and very bad performance from me, so not much to say," said Azarenka, in the US Open final earlier this month.

 "It happens once, twice a year to every player, and happened to me today.

 "If I'm going to be doing it again, I probably should have taken a longer break (between tournaments) and just prepared myself.
 I don't feel like I was ready to play.

 "It's just my mistake for not paying much attention after the US Open how I managed my time and how I managed my health."